Personal Counseling | BCTC

 Date Time

-A 30-minute for workshop to help prepare you for the holiday experience.
+A 45-minute workshop to help prepare you for a satisfying career caring for others.

-Increase your understanding of Holiday Blues and learn what strategies can help you to “let go and find the joy.”
+Increase your understanding of what “caretaker stress” is and learn what strategies can help you to reduce stress and burnout from working in a medical or caretaking setting.

 Date Time